tardieunicolas/tardieunicolas/README.md

 ### Hi there 👋

 I'm a Full-Time Developper, focuses on JavaScript.
-I seek to improve the world with quality software.

 - ⚡ Lead Developer on React
 - 🌱 I love to learn new things